nelbs/Mindergas-for-Home-Assistant/README.md

-# DEPRECATED
+# Mindergas for Home-Assistant (DEPRECATED)

-**This is repository is no longer supported as I dont use it myself.
+This is repository is no longer supported as I dont use it myself.
 Please consider using https://github.com/Ernst79/degree-days instead.
 This repo does not rely on data of mindergas.nl but calculates the gas prognose and degree days.
-**

 This platform scrapes the gas consumption from the dutch website mindergas.nl.
 It creates the folowing sensors: